01 of 11

 Russian Sage Plants Create a Haze of Blue

-Give Russian Sage (Perovskia atriplicifolia) good drainage and full sun and you'll be rewarded with a haze of blue that gets brighter and more vivid as the blossoms open.
-The plants gets woody stems, but can die back to the ground in colder climates.
+Give Russian Sage (Perovskia atriplicifolia) good drainage, and full sun, and you'll be rewarded with a haze of blue that gets brighter and more vivid as the blossoms open.
+The plants get woody stems but can die back to the ground in colder climates.
 Pruning down to 8 - 10 inches in early spring encourages new growth and profuse blooms.
+It is highly resistant to droughts as well.

 USDA Zones: 3 - 9